filecoin-project/lotus/documentation/en/join-testnet.md

 ```

 - This step will take anywhere between 30 minutes to a few hours.
-- You will be able to perform **Lotus TestNet** operations after it is finished.
+- You will be able to perform **Lotus Testnet** operations after it is finished.

 ## Create your first address